-- Butch Lesbian: Most, if not all, of the women in the gay bar scene.
+- Butch Lesbian: Most, if not all, of the women in the gay bar scene, including Annie's daughter Chris.
 One also mistakes Morty for one when Brenda shows her his picture.

 - Clumsy Copyright Censorship: A rather weird example: during the part where Annie meets up with Aaron in the restaurant, a Contemporary Soul cover of "Isn't It Romantic?" is heard in the background.
 However, sometimes when the film is aired on basic cable, it's just a generic piano piece playing throughout.

 - Color-Coded for Your Convenience: The women are clad in black at the beginning of the movie.
 Fitting, as they're not only attending a funeral but are depressed about the end of their marriages.
 By the end of the film, having embarked on new lives and new relationships ( a reconciliation in Brenda's case), they're wearing white.

 - Composite Character: Chris is a combination of two of Annie's three children from the book, her daughter Sylvie (who she cares for and has down syndrome) and her son Chris, who is a decent person who works for his father ut becomes disillusioned with him.

 - Coming-Out Story: Subverted.
 After Annie suspects her daughter being cranky as an attribute to having "boy problems", Chris comes out as a lesbian but tells her mother that her being gay is not the issue right now.

 - Cool Uncle: Uncle Carmine is a cool uncle with Mafia connections who offers to his niece to deal with her ex-husband.

 - Corrupt Corporate Executive: To a degree, Morty is.
 After all, he is guilty of income tax fraud.